Felipe Cucker: Biography

 Cucker was born in Montevideo in 1958.
 Due to the situation in Uruguay in the 70s, he emigrated to Spain to study the bachelor of mathematics at the University of Barcelona, which he completed in 1983.
-He obtained his Ph.D. degree at the University of Cantabria and University of Rennes 1 in 1986 under the supervision Tomás Recio and Michel Coste.
+He obtained his PhD degree at the University of Cantabria and University of Rennes 1 in 1986 under the supervision Tomás Recio and Michel Coste.
 His thesis was about Nash functions on real algebraic varieties.

 From 1987 to 1992 Cucker was professor at the Polytechnic University of Catalonia.

 In 1992 Cucker became professor at the recently created Pompeu Fabra University.
 In 1995 he was promoted to chair professor at this university.

 In 1993 he organized the workshop Continuous Algorithms and Complexity at the Centre de Recerca Matemàtica in Barcelona where he started his long-term collaboration with Lenore Blum, Michael Shub, and Steve Smale.
 In 1996 he moved with them to the City University of Hong Kong to write the book Complexity and Real Computation.
 Although this was intended as a temporal position, Cucker would stay in Hong Kong and became an associate professor of this university in 1998, full professor in 2003, and chair professor in 2006.

-Cucker was one of the founders of the nonprofit association Foundations of Computational Mathematics, of which he has been a member of the Board of Directors since its creation in 1995 until 2017.
+Cucker was one of the founders of the nonprofit association Foundations of Computational Mathematics, of which he has been a member of the board of directors since its creation in 1995 until 2017.
 Additionally, Cucker was Chair of this society from 2008 to 2011 and Editor-in-Chief of its journal from 2011 to 2017.